 The biggest problems that customer mentioned were (1) resin coming from the wood; (2) wood deformation; (3) mold appearance; (4) difficulties constructing the sauna on site.

 Let’s take these problems one by one:

 (4) Difficulties constructing the sauna on site.
 It must be understood that in order to construct the sauna one should have at least basic carpenter skills.
-Regardless that we always pre-build the most sophisticated parts of our factory (like sauna`s wooden base, full panoramic windows, doors etc..), there will still situations that require basic skills and knowledge.
+Regardless that we always pre-build the most sophisticated parts in our factory (like sauna`s wooden base, full panoramic windows, doors, etc..), there will still be situations that require skills and knowledge.
 We do always recommend consulting the professional carpenter if you face any uncertainties.
-We provide the building manuals, and they can always be acquired before ordering the particular product.
-If the situation allows, the do always recommend ordering an already factory pre-made sauna.
-We will build it perfectly that you wouldn’t have any problems.
+We provide the basic building manuals, and they can always be acquired before ordering the particular product.
+Please carefully evaluate your skills before ordering.
+Manuals will not cover all aspects and they are more of informative type of material.
+If the situation allows, we do always recommend ordering an already factory pre-made sauna.
+We will build it perfectly so you wouldn’t have any problems.
 On the other hand, self-assembly packages are extremely useful for hard access locations.